tuckert23/final_project/README.md

 This left us with a data set with more than 20 features and 225 examples.

 ## Feature Scaling
-For feature scaling, we need to determine which
+For feature scaling, we decided to use both Sci-Kit Learn scaling techniques as well as L2 regularization.
+L2 regularization is implemented in the feature_scaling.ipynb notebook.

 ## Dimensionality Reduction
-We decided
+We decided to try out both RF feature elimination and PCA.